microsoft/Build25-LAB304/3-AriaSnapshots/README.md

 ## Goal

-This section focuses on using Playwright's Codegen to generate a search test, and add various assertions like `toMatchAriaSnapshot`, `toHaveURL`, and `toHaveAttribute` to verify application state, and refactoring the generated code into reusable helper functions for cleaner, more maintainable tests.
+This section focuses on using Playwright's Codegen to generate a search test, and add various assertions like **toMatchAriaSnapshot**, **toHaveURL**, and **toHaveAttribute** to verify application state, and refactoring the generated code into reusable helper functions for cleaner, more maintainable tests.

 ## Step 1: Record the Search Interaction

 1. In the browser window opened by Codegen, interact with your application as a user would to perform a search:
     * [] Navigate to the home page (e.g., `http://localhost:3000`).
     * [] Click the search icon or field.
     * [] Type your search term (e.g., "Twisters").
     * [] Press Enter or click the search button.
     * [] Click on the search results link to navigate to the movie detail page.

-As you interact with the browser, Playwright Codegen will automatically generate the corresponding test code in the Playwright Inspector window.
+As you interact with the browser, Playwright's Codegen will automatically generate the corresponding test code in the Playwright Inspector window.

 ```ts
 import { test, expect } from '@playwright/test';